-9.2.1 Any time after the Phase ll Long-Term Wheeling Through Deliverability Assessment report is issued, if the is not achievable based on the estimated time (i) to construct the Upgrades and (ii) the time needed to negotiate the LTWTSA and the LTWTUCA, the request for long-term priority for Wheeling Throughs will be deemed withdrawn pursuant to Section 3.7.
+9.2.1 Any time after the Phase ll Long-Term Wheeling Through Deliverability Assessment report is issued, if the effective date of the Wheeling Through Priority is not achievable based on the estimated time (i) to construct the Upgrades as indicated in the Phase II Long-Term Wheeling Through Deliverability Assessment and (ii) the time needed to negotiate the LTWTSA and the LTWTUCA, the request for long-term priority for Wheeling Throughs will be deemed withdrawn pursuant to Section 3.7.

 9.3 Execution and Filing

 The Scheduling Coordinator will either: (i) execute the appropriate number of originals of the tendered LTWTSA and/or LTWTUCA as specified in the directions provided by the CAISO and return them to the CAISO, as directed, for completion of the execution process; or (ii) request in writing that the applicable Participating TO and CAISO file with FERC a LTWTUCA in unexecuted form.
 The LTWTSA and the LTWTUCA will be considered executed as of the date that all parties have signed both the LTWTSA and the LTWTUCA.
 Execution of just one of the agreements does not make that an effective agreement absent execution of the other agreement.
-As soon as practicable, but not later than ten (10) Business Days after receiving either the executed originals of the tendered LTWTSA and the LTWTUCA (if they do not conform with a FERC-approved standard form of LTWTSA and LTWTUCA) or the request to file an unexecuted LTWTUCA , the applicable Participating TO and CAISO will file the LTWTUCA with FERC, as necessary, together with an explanation of any matters as to which the Scheduling Coordinator and the applicable Participating TO or CAISO disagree and support for the costs that the applicable Participating TO proposes to the Scheduling Coordinator as reflected under the LTWTUCA.
+As soon as practicable, but not later than ten (10) Business Days after receiving either the executed originals of the tendered LTWTSA and the LTWTUCA (if they do not conform with a FERC-approved standard form of LTWTSA and LTWTUCA) or the request to file an unexecuted LTWTUCA , the applicable Participating TO and CAISO will file the LTWTUCA with FERC, as necessary, together with an explanation of any matters as to which the Scheduling Coordinator and the applicable Participating TO or CAISO disagree and support for the costs that the applicable Participating TO proposes to be included in charges applicable to the Scheduling Coordinator as reflected under the LTWTUCA.
 An unexecuted LTWTUCA should contain terms and conditions deemed appropriate by the applicable Participating TO and CAISO for the request for long-term Wheeling Through Priority.
 If the parties agree to proceed with design, procurement, and construction of Upgrades under the agreed-upon terms of the unexecuted LWTUCA, they may proceed pending FERC action.
 However, a Participating TO is under no obligation to commence construction of any Upgrades until both the LTWTSA and LTWTUCA are executed.

 Section 10 Payment Obligations and CRR Eligibility

-For the term of each Long-Term Wheeling Through Service Agreement under Appendix KK, the Scheduling Coordinator will pay to the CAISO for the construction of the Upgrades in accordance with the Long-Term Wheeling Through Service Agreement.
+For the term of each Long-Term Wheeling Through Service Agreement under Appendix KK that requires the construction of Upgrades under Appendix GG, the Scheduling Coordinator will pay to the CAISO for the construction of the Upgrades in accordance with the Long-Term Wheeling Through Service Agreement.
 The charges for the Upgrades will be calculated in accordance with Commission policy.
 Each month, the Scheduling Coordinator will pay the higher of the applicable monthly WAC charges for each hour of the month or the monthly revenue requirement associated with the Upgrade costs allocated to the Scheduling Coordinator.
 Cost recovery from a Scheduling Coordinator for the allocated Upgrade costs will be accomplished over the term of the Scheduling Coordinator’s request for a long-term priority for Wheeling Throughs as reflected in the LTWTSA.

 The Scheduling Coordinator paying the Upgrades associated with its long-term priority for Wheeling Through will be eligible to receive Wheeling Through Upgrade CRRs pursuant to CAISO Tariff Section 36.12.
-If the term of the long-term is five years or more, the rollover right provisions in Section 23.6 of the CAISO tariff will apply.
+If the term of the long-term Wheeling Through Priority is five years or more, the rollover right provisions in Section 23.6 of the CAISO tariff will apply.

 Section 11 Long-Term Wheeling Through Financial Security